The Pioneer Park Neighborhood’s Warehouse District and a Visit From the Liberty Bell

 The Pioneer Park neighborhood underwent several changes related to post-Civil War industrialization.
 In the late nineteenth century, the Pioneer Park neighborhood became Salt Lake City’s first warehouse district.

 Today there are several warehouses that date back to the 1890s.
 For example, the W.S.
-Henderson Block that spans from 379 West and Second South and the ZCMI Warehouse still sits at 250 South and 500 West.
+Henderson Block spans from 379 West and 200 South and the ZCMI Warehouse still sits at 250 South and 500 West.

-A crowd of spectators gathered at the southwest corner of Pioneer Park on July 11, 1915 to view the Liberty Bell; Shipler Commercial Photography.
-Courtesy of the Utah State Historical Society.
+A crowd of spectators gathered at the southwest corner of Pioneer Park on July 11, 1915, to view the Liberty Bell.
+Photo courtesy of Shipler Commercial Photography, the Utah State Historical Society.

-The Pioneer Park neighborhood served as a depot for industrial goods, materials, supplies and labor.
+The Pioneer Park neighborhood served as a depot for industrial goods, materials, supplies, and labor.
 It was a regional base camp for a dozen or more immigrant communities, who sold and distributed goods shipped from around the world.
-Chinese, Japanese, Italian and Greek merchants, just to name a few, shipped and sold goods to company towns, railroad service centers and mining camps across the region.
-The locations serviced include Terrance and Kelton, located on the north side of the Great Salt Lake, where Chinese and Japanese railroad section workers were employed.
-Salt Lake west side merchants sold and shipped goods to the Murray smelters, located eight miles to the South of SLC and to the Oquirrh Mountain mines, to West Mountain (Bingham), Little and Big Cottonwood Canyon, American Fork Canyon, Tintic District (Eureka), Mercur District, Uinta District (Park City), and Carbon County, all with diverse immigrant labor communities.
+Chinese, Japanese, Italian, and Greek merchants, just to name a few, shipped and sold goods to company towns, railroad service centers, and mining camps across the region.
+The locations serviced included Terrance and Kelton, located on the north side of the Great Salt Lake, where Chinese and Japanese railroad section workers were employed.
+Salt Lake west side merchants sold and shipped goods to the Murray smelters, located eight miles to the South of Salt Lake City and to the Oquirrh Mountain mines, to West Mountain (Bingham), Little and Big Cottonwood Canyons, American Fork Canyon, Tintic District (Eureka), Mercur District (Tooele), Uinta District (Park City), and Carbon County, all with diverse immigrant labor communities.

 The Pioneer Park neighborhood was also known for its poverty.
 As the neighborhood was transformed to a transportation and manufacturing hub, it became the city’s earliest “poor neighborhood.”
-Other areas in Salt Lake City included the Avenues–considered poverty-stricken until the city built culinary water and sewer lines in the area–and Swede Town, which was located on the city’s northwest side near the hot springs (around 840 West and 1500 North).
-The Pioneer Park neighborhood lowlands were known for its British and Scandinavian Mormon immigrants who lived and worked in the area.
+Other areas in Salt Lake City included the Avenues – considered poverty-stricken until the city built culinary water and sewer lines in the area – and Swede Town, which was located on the city’s northwest side near the hot springs (around 840 West and 1500 North).
+The Pioneer Park neighborhood lowlands were known for its British and Scandinavian Mormon (members of The Church of Jesus Christ of Latter-day Saints) immigrants who lived and worked in the area.
 In the following decades, immigrants from Southern and Eastern Europe, China, Japan, the Ottoman Empire, Mexico, and South and Central America also moved into the area.
 In all, the Pioneer Park neighborhood housed and gave work to tens of thousands of opportunity-seeking people who contributed to Utah’s social, cultural, and economic identity.

-Do you want to read the next post?
-LATE NINETEENTH- AND EARLY TWENTIETH-CENTURY DEVELOPMENTS
+Do you want to read the next post (Post 12)?
+LATE NINETEENTH AND EARLY TWENTIETH CENTURY DEVELOPMENTS

 Click here to return to the complete list of posts.

 Related Activity: Salt Lake’s west side has scores of industrial warehouses that you can view.
-The National Register of Historic Places Registration Form provides information about buildings in the district.
-After reviewing the form, plan to walk around some or all of these buildings so that you can experience Utah’s late nineteenth- and early twentieth-century commercial and manufacturing might.
+The National Register of Historic Places Registration Forms provides information about buildings in the district.
+After reviewing the forms, walk around some, or all, of these buildings so that you can experience Utah’s late nineteenth and early twentieth century commercial and manufacturing might.

-Contributors: A special thanks to Ronald Fox (photographic and political historian and owner, Fox Group, Inc.), and Allan Roberts (architectural historian, senior principal, CRSA Architects) for contributing to the contents of this post.
-A profound gratitude to Lisa Nelson and the narrators at the Utah State Library’s Reading for the Blind Program for creating the audio for this post.
+Contributors: A special thanks to Ronald Fox (photographic and political historian, and owner of Fox Group, Inc.), and Allen Roberts (architectural historian, and senior principal at CRSA Architects) for contributing to the contents of this post.

 Selected Works:

-John Crus, Oral Interview, in Leslie G. Kelen and Eileen Hallet Stone, Missing Stories: An Oral History of Ethnic and Minority Groups in Utah (Logan: Utah State University Press, 2002), 288-294.
+Read the John Crus Oral Interview, in Leslie G. Kelen and Eileen Hallet Stone, Missing Stories: An Oral History of Ethnic and Minority Groups in Utah (Logan: Utah State University Press, 2002), 288-294.

 Ron Fox, “The Liberty Bell in Salt Lake City 100 Years Ago,” Deseret News, July 10, 2015.